Laura Caro: Life and musical career

-Laura Caro was born in Tijuana, Baja California on December 22, 1983.
-Daughter of Mrs. Laura Beltran and Mr. Julio Chavarria.
-Laura is the eldest of three sisters: Sara, Alondra and Dalia.
-At such a young age showed a passion for singing, at the same age she composed her first songs which she sang and danced at home.
+Laura Caro was born in Tijuana, Baja California, on December 22, 1983.
+Daughter of Mrs. Laura Beltran and Mr. Julio Chavarria, Laura is the eldest of three sisters: Sara, Alondra and Dalia.
+At a young age, she showed a passion for singing, and at the same age she composed her first songs, which she sang and danced at home.

 At the age of 18, she chose to study a degree in Systems Engineering but encouraged by her dreams, in July 2002 she made an audition for entrance to the inaugural season of the Mexican reality television La Academia with the song "I Will Always Love You" of Whitney Houston.

 Caro was chosen among millions of applicants to be part of La Academia, the musical reality TV show.
 She made her first appearance on national television in 2002 as a contestant on the Mexican reality television show from TV Azteca.
 Caro got placed at number nine of the 14 participants of the generation.
 She is regarded as one of the best female vocals of La Academia.

 In 2003, began her journey through music and television, hosting for Azteca America and Telemundo in Los Angeles, California, also she was a candidate to be the new lead vocalist of Limite and to play the lead role in a Venezuelan telenovela.
 She went on tour with MWR through all the Germany-based US military bases.

 After participating in La Academia and finishing a record deal with Azteca Music to record five studio albums, Laura Caro recorded and released two albums, Libelula (Dragonfly) in 2007 and Grandes Exitos (Greatest Hits) in 2009.
 Caro's albums have been released for sale on her own without a recognized record label.